VictorValet/To-Do-List/README.md

   * Bootstrap
 - Database: PostgreSQL

-The backend plays the role of both a server and an API to keep the configuration minimal and simple.
+The backend plays the role of both a server and an API, to keep the configuration minimal and simple.

 ## API
 * GET /api/getTasks